 Because business lines of credit can be procured before you know what you might need the funds for, they can come in handy when you have unforeseen expenses or need to manage your cash flow.

 For example, if you run a salon and the pipes burst unexpectedly, you could use cash from a line of credit in the short term to get it fixed quickly (so you don’t lose out on too much business).

-Whenever you decide to seek funding for your business — whether it’s a business line of credit, a small business loan, small business line of credit or another form of financing — be sure to do your research, thoroughly review your books, and consult with your legal or financial advisors.
+Whenever you decide to seek funding for your business — whether it’s a business line of credit, a small business loan, a small business line of credit, or another form of financing — be sure to do your research, thoroughly review your books, and consult with your legal or financial advisors.

 What types of business lines of credit are there?